zammad/zammad-admin-documentation/manage/users/via-csv-import.rst

    like :doc:`LDAP / Active Directory </system/integrations/ldap>`
    or :doc:`Exchange </system/integrations/exchange>`.

-Step 1: Inspect the Sample .csv
+Step 1: Inspect the sample .csv
 -------------------------------

 Use the link at the bottom of the CSV import dialog (**“Example CSV file for download”**) to see how Zammad expects you to format your user data.

-Step 2: Export Your User Data to .csv
+Step 2: Export your user data to .csv
 -------------------------------------

 Prepare your .csv file according to the format found in Step 1 above.
 Note that:

 * the ``id`` attribute (column) should be left blank or removed entirely;
 * the ``firstname`` and ``lastname`` attributes are **required**; and
-* any others may be safely omitted as long as each row has the same number of fields (commas).
+* any other columns may be safely omitted as long as each row has the same number of fields (commas).

 For instance: